Da Rules for playing in my sandbox

-I am 39 year old former scientist in the field of biotechnology.
+I am 40 ish year old former scientist in the field of biotechnology.
 I had 12 years of clinical laboratory experience in three different areas (microbiology, forensic DNA, and medical genetics).
 I now stay at home with my three wonderful, bright and active girls.

-This blog is devoted to learning all I can about raising smart girls, about reaching out to other parents of children who may be experiencing selective mutism and to write about my thoughts and about gifted issues.
+This blog is devoted to learning all I can about raising smart girls, about reaching out to other parents of children who may be experiencing selective mutism and to write about my thoughts about gifted issues, attachment parenting and just about anything else that strikes my fancy.

 The supporting cast -

 JB – the last love of my life, my husband and my friend.
-You put up with such wierdness.
+You put up with such weirdness.

 </div